Datamin-D/Projects/Aspect-based Sentiment Analysis-LG H&A brand image/readme.md

 # Brand Image Analysis on LG H&A
 ## This project was team project.
-I only uploaded the codes that
+I only uploaded the codes that i implemented myself.
 ## Code related to sales information is deleted to avoid legal issues.
 (Analysis on how the aspect impact on sales was conducted but not uploaded)